ayabelarbi/ETHBrussel24/trustScoreNFT/README.md

 ## Features

 - NFT smart contract to reward users with NFTs for reaching a certain DeFi trust score
+- This is a Soulbound token, meaning it cannot be transferred to another wallet
+- The smart contract has 3 score levels:
+   - **Explorer NFT** for beginners.
+  - **Adventurer NFT** for intermediate users.
+  - **DeFi Degen NFT** for advanced users.

 ## Prerequisites